changgyhub/ufldl/README.md

   2. im: represents the patterns of specific image at specific color channel.<br>
   3. `convolvedImage += conv2(im, feature, 'valid')`: the convolution process.<br>

+  * As described in topic 8.3, the calculation using w, b and ZCAWhite can be abstracted as:<br>
+  “_Taking the preprocessing steps into account, the feature activations that you should compute is σ(W(T(x-u)) + b), where T is the whitening matrix and u is the mean patch.
+Expanding this, you obtain σ(WTx - WTu + b), which suggests that you should convolve the images with WT rather than W as earlier, and you should add (b - WTu), rather than just b to convolvedFeatures, before finally applying the sigmoid function._”<br>

 * `cnnPool.m`: This function do the pooling.
 The return value pooledFeatures is of dim 4:<br>
   1. numFeatures: number of features (i.e. convolution kernels/masks/convolution matrices);<br>
   2. numImages: equals number of images to convolve;<br>